lidofinance/docs/docs/contracts/lido.md

 :::note
-Always equals to `getTotalPooledEther()` since token amount is pegged to the total amount of Ether controlled by the protocol.
+Always equals to `getTotalPooledEther()` since token amount is pegged to the total amount of ether controlled by the protocol.
 :::

 ### getTotalPooledEther()

-Returns the entire amount of Ether controlled by the protocol
+Returns the entire amount of ether controlled by the protocol

 ```sol
 function getTotalPooledEther() returns (uint256)